Best HR Software for Call Centers Compared

 Choose Paychex Flex if: You're running 500+ agents across multiple locations and you have an HR team that can handle a complex platform.

-For most call centers I talk to—the ones running 30 to 200 agents, fighting turnover, and trying to keep payroll error-free on a tight budget—InFlow HR & Payroll checks the most boxes.
+For most call centers I talk to—the ones running 30 to 200 agents, fighting turnover, and trying to keep payroll error-free on a tight budget—Tellency HR & Payroll checks the most boxes.
 It won't wow you with flashy design.
 But it'll process your payroll correctly at 2 a.m. when you're not even thinking about it.
 And honestly, that's what matters.

 Ready to see how it handles your specific setup?
 Try HR Module and run a test with your actual shift patterns.
 You'll know within 30 minutes if it fits.